-To the extent permitted by the Investment Arrangements in which the Plan assets are invested, UCAR Retirement Plan permits loans to be made to Participants pursuant to a written loan policy.
+To the extent permitted by the Investment Arrangements in which the Plan assets are invested, StaffCo of Brooklyn, LLC 403(b) Plan permits loans to be made to Participants pursuant to a written loan policy.
+All references to Participants in this loan policy include Participants and their Beneficiaries or any alternate payee with respect to the Plan provided that the borrower must qualify as a "party in interest" as defined by ERISA Section 3(14).
+All current employees of the Employer and certain former Employees qualify as parties in interest.
 The Individual Agreements governing the investment options that you selected for your Plan contributions may contain additional limits on when you can take a loan.
 Please review both the following information in this Loan Policy and your annuity contracts or custodial agreements before requesting a loan.
 Contact your Employer or the investment vendor if you have questions regarding your loan options.